md-zaman/docker-learning/Mosh/Readme.md.txt

     command because directory 'test' already exists but the rest commands will be executed.

-3. We can use the and operator.
-If one command fails, other commands won't get executed. mkdir test && cd test && echo done
+3. We can use the and operator (&&).
+If one command fails, other commands won't get executed: mkdir test && cd test && echo done

 4. We can also use the or operator (||).
-If the 1st command gets executed the 2nd command doesn't get executed but if the 1st command doesn't get executed the 2nd command gets executed. mkdir test || echo "Directory Exists"
+If the 1st command gets executed the 2nd command doesn't get executed but if the 1st command doesn't get executed the 2nd command gets executed: mkdir test || echo "Directory Exists"

 5. Another way to chain commands is piping.
 What it essentially do here is get the output of the 1st command and put it to the next command. ls /bin | less
     - lists all the output of the ls /bin commmand and displays in 'less'.
     - Ref. lesson17, serial 5

     ls /bin | head -n 5
-  - just a command to drive away you fear when you see something new
+    - displays 5 lines from the head (top)

 6. Splitting commands in multiple lines.
 We can use '\' to end the line and after that we can press enter and write other commands.
 This ensure